Basketball player Mahlia Jordan averaged 5 rebounds per game last year and earned the Fullerton MVP of the Year award.

 Softball player Ariel Enriquez hit .318 as a sophomore on varsity, helping to lead the Indians to a Freeway League Championship.
 Her pure strength and skill aided her team throughout the season.

 What happens when you ask the smartest, fastest and strongest female athletes from multiple sports to play on the same team?
-You get something amazing like the FUHS flag football team that finished second in the Golden Empire League and second in CIF, a particularly impressive end considering 2024 was the first time Fullerton High School fielded a flag football team.
-High school teams have had flag football squads in the past, but this was only the second year that flag football was part of the CIF.
+You get something amazing like the FUHS flag football team that finished third in the Golden Empire League and second in CIF, a particularly impressive end considering 2024 was the first time Fullerton High School fielded a flag football team.
+This was the inaugural CIF flag football season.
+Last year, flag football at other schools didn’t have playoffs.

 According to senior team captain Olivia Yturriga, bringing together so many diverse and strong athletes was key to their success.
 “Playing multiple sports has helped the team become better players,” she said.